Focus areas

 Gastrointestinal barrier function

-- Understanding how changes in the epithelial barrier function and gut microbiota play a role in development of irritable bowel syndrome (IBS) after infection with Campylobacter jejuni.
+- Understanding how changes in the epithelial barrier function and gut microbiota play a role in the development of irritable bowel syndrome (IBS) after infection with Campylobacter jejuni.

 - Conducting clinical trials for functional dyspepsia and IBS, with an emphasis on conducting pharmacodynamics and pharmacokinetic studies for novel treatment targets.